panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-09-22-PMC/2021-09-22-PMC_Summary.md

 Jordi explained that during last PMC meeting we briefly spoke about the need to provide feedback on the Work Programme to the EC, so topics that interest us can be taken into account for future funding.

-Andy shared today a document compiled with other cluster projects and explained that this has been shared wit hthe EOSC Association and will be shared with ESFRI in order to let them speak with the EC.
+Andy shared today a document compiled with other cluster projects and explained that this has been shared wit the EOSC Association and will be shared with ESFRI and then the EC.

 Ornela pointed out that some content of the document overlaps with functions of the EOSC Association and shared her concern about duplication of effort.